When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 She wasn't a part of any investigation.

-All right, uh Sarah, stay right there with us.
+All right uh Sarah, stay right there with us.

 She's been the the lead investigator on this whole story.

-You remember the Susan Rice lie?
+You remember the Susan Rice lie.

 So why would you ever trust her?

-That's all coming up this edition of the Sean Hannity show.
+That's all coming up, this edition of the Sean Hannity Show.

-We'll have full coverage of all of this and the latest breaking development on Hannity at Ten Eastern.
+We'll have full coverage of all of this and the latest breaking developments on Hannity at 10 eastern all right 25 now till the top of the hour.

-We continue our deep dive, our digging dive down into the surveillance, the unmasking, the intelligence leaking issue, and the spying and weaponization of the intelligence community.
+We continue our deep dive, our digging dive down into the surveillance, the unmasking, the intelligence leaking issue and the spying and weaponization of the intelligence community.

-And we continue with Sarah Carter also joining us, Scott Ehlinger's with us, former CIA operations officer, and uh Lieutenant Colonel Buzz Patterson, who carried the nuclear football for President Clinton, wrote the book Dereliction of Duty.
+Former CIA operations officer and lieutenant colonel Buzz Patterson, who carried the nuclear football for president Clinton, wrote the book dereliction of duty.

-Now, before we get to all of them, let me just remind you now at the top of the hour, Chris Tanto Peranto, he was one of the heroes of Benghazi, and he knew the truth, and he knew Susan Rice was lying on those five Sunday shows.
+Now, before we get to all of them, let me just remind you now at the top of the hour, Chris Tanto Peranto, he was one of the heroes of Benghazi and he knew the truth and he knew Susan Rice was lying on those five sunday shows.

-But here's her two weeks ago versus what she said yesterday, contradicting herself a hundred percent, which means she was either lying two weeks ago or yesterday.
+So that makes suspect anything that she has to say regarding intelligence here or unmasking here, but here's her two weeks ago versus what she said yesterday, contradicting herself 100 percent, which means she was either lying two weeks ago or yesterday, you choose.

-I was surprised to see uh reports from uh Chairman Eunice on that uh count today.
+I was surprised to see uh reports from uh chairman Nunes on that uh count today.

-Did you seek the names of people involved in to to unmask the names of people involved in the Trump transition, the Trump campaign, people uh surrounding the pre the the president elect let me begin in order to spy on them and expose them absolutely not for any political purposes to spy expose anything.
+Did you seek the names of people involved in to unmask the names of people involved in the Trump transition, the Trump campaign, people surrounding the president-elect?

-I really don't know to what uh Chairman Nunes was referring but he said that whatever he was referring to was uh illegal lawful surveillance and that it was potentially incidental collection right on American citizens and I think it's important for under for people to understand what incidental means.
+I really don't know to what Chairman Nunes was referring, but he said that whatever he was referring to was illegal, lawful surveillance and that it was potentially incidental collection on American citizens.

 That means that the target was either a foreign entity or somebody under criminal investigation.